Ian2020/monica_reminder/README.md

 apt-get install -y msmtp
 ```

-Install the script into the container from the host.
-We choose a destination
+Git clone this repo and install the script into the monica container from the
-that should be a Docker volume so will survive restarts:
+host.
+We choose a destination that should be a Docker volume so will survive
+restarts:

 ```bash
 # podman users